 - reprocessing facilities to turn old materials into new ones do not exist locally

-The Council’s clear bag and mixed bank recycling service currently cannot collect the following items:
+Our clear bag and mixed bank recycling services currently cannot collect:

 - food waste